catarinareisdias/About/index.md

 ### 2D FFT

 All these methods were tested in 1-dimensional data sets using MATLAB.
 Next I focused on a 2-dimensional FFT.
-The 2-dimensional transform can be cmputed by applying 1D transforms.
+The 2-dimensional transform can be computed by applying 1D transforms.
 Let's assume we have a 2D array.
 We can treat this array as an _N1xN2_ matrix.
 Then it is as easy as applying a 1D transform first on the rows and then on the columns - _row-column algorithm_.

 ### Graphic Interface